arkeane/polybar_autohide/README.md

                ```
           - If not just use your usual autostart system.

-## Changes from taipan-snake
+## Changes made by taipan-snake
 - Removed hotkey support to avoid file I/O.
 - Added some delays for mouse movements and window presence
 - Tried to minimize calls to external calls by keeping more state in the script, to keep the script lightweight

-## Known Problems
+## To Do
-- Dual monitor setup works but in a strange way
+- Dual monitor
-- Trying to convert all the shell commands to c++ syntax to avoid external programs
+- Convert all the shell commands to c++
 - Multiple bars support
+- Hotkey functionality